Kingerthanu/CPP_BouncingBalls_WindowsAudioAPI/README.md

 This Program Deep Down Is Working On Circles And A Audio Driver.
 Collisions On A Circle Will Call The Audio Driver To Make A Sound Based Upon The Circles Velocity.
 Both Parts Have Been Implemented To Try To Encapsulate A Pretty Broad Reach Of Inherit Abilities That Will Be Expanded Upon.

 The Program Will Initialize A GLSL Window In Which Will Be Using OpenGL To Render Circles On The Screen.

+During Initialization, We Will Look At Our Global Variable Amount Of Spawned Circles And Will Spawn The According Amount In A Pre-Defined Range In The Window (In Our Case Inside The Boundary Circle).
+Each Spawned Circle Will
+Also Get A Pseudo-Random Velocity.

 The Circles Will Have A Dynamic Radius, Velocity, As Well As Color And Segment Count (For Circles Drawn With Many Very Small Individual Lines.
-In A Newer Version We Will Have Variable
-Pitch And Pitch Time To Be Supplied.
+In A Newer Version We Will Have Variable Pitch And Pitch Time To Be Supplied).
 These Circles Will Move Along Their Velocity Vector Until A Collision Happens In Which They Will Redirect, Going Along The Same Velocity Vector But In The Opposite Way With Some Removal Of The Velocity From A Pseudo Frictional Force.
-At Every Collision, They Will Call Upon A Defined Audio_Driver
-Class, In Which Uses Multi-threading To Execute Many Audio Write Calls.
-This Class Will Declare Formatting Requirements For The Audio Header Buffer As Well As Formatting Of Our Audio API Connection.
+At Every Collision, They Will Call Upon A Defined Audio_Driver Class, In Which Uses Multi-threading To Execute A Detached Thread For The Audio Call Function.
+This Class Audio Driver Will Declare Formatting Requirements For The Audio Header Buffer As Well As Formatting Of Our Audio API Connection For This Detached Threads Execution.

 <img src="https://github.com/Kingerthanu/CPP_BouncingBalls_WindowsAudioAPI/assets/76754592/3861a441-5761-4674-a8ad-642c9d733942" alt="Your GIF Description" width="185" height="115">